yuchunzhou/public/README.md

 }
 ```

-the struct `Foo` and its fields will be accessible in current crate globally.
+the struct `Foo` and its fields will be exported to the outside world, also you can limit the items' visibility within a
+given scope like the `pub` restrictions in Rust.